SocialCentivPublic/cheftacular/doc/initial_setup.md

     1. At this point you should be to run `cft knife_upload` (which is a simple wrapper around the knife equivalent).
 This will simply create your cookbooks and recipes on the chef server

+        1. NOTE!
+The purposes of this guide is not to make you into a Chef expert but to set you up with Cheftacular, you'll still need to create (and test) your chef cookbooks and recipes if you're starting from scratch (this is also the step where actual DevOps Engineers generally come in).

+        2. There is a special command called `cft clean_cookbooks [force]` this command will examine the dependencies of your wrapper cookbook(s) (set in your cheftacular.yml) and utilize berkshelf to automatically download them and place them into your working chef repo.

     2. Next you'll need to create the nodes_dir directory in the root of your chef_repo.
 References to how this directory should look can be found [here](https://github.com/SocialCentivPublic/cheftacular/blob/master/examples/nodes_dir)

         1. You will need to create a json template file or a json exact match file for each node you want to match to a set of roles